Banjar people: Background history and origin

+Around 2500 BC, the Austronesian people began to migrate into Borneo from an area in South China through Taiwan and the Philippines archipelago.
+Later, in 400 AD, the Indianised cultural influences, rather than a direct mass migration solely from Sumatra, were spread to Borneo, as evidenced by the Yūpa inscriptions found in Kutai, East Kalimantan.
+In 520 AD, Sumatran immigrants further formed the Buddhist Kingdom of Tanjungpuri in the present-day region of Tanjung, Tabalong.
+This cultural fusion led to the birth of the Upper Banjar language (Bahasa Banjar Hulu).
+The what would be known as the Banjar people have inhabited several areas in Central and East Kalimantan since ancient times, particularly the lowlands and downstream areas of the region's rivers.
+This ethnic group are made up of the Bukit, Ma'anyan, Lawangan, and Ngaju tribes, which are heavily influenced by Malay and Javanese, which resulted in the Banjar people's origins as a mixture of several tribes, with Dayak becoming the dominant group.

 In the 14th century, Empu Jatmika migrating from Keling, Kediri built the Hindu Kingdom of Negara Dipa by the river of Tapin.
-Which later came to be ruled under Majapahit's Rajasa dynasty.
-This was the start of the Javanese-style courts in South Kalimantan.
-This Hindu era in South Kalimantan remained influential period in South Kalimantan's history.
-Negara Dipa was succeeded by the Hindu Kingdom of Negara Daha in the 15th century.

-According to history, Prince Samudera, the rightful heir to the kingdom of Negara Daha, was forced to flee the court of because of his uncle's revolt against him.
-He was accepted by the people of Bandar Masih (Bandar: port, Masih: Malay people).
-Supported by the Sultanate of Demak in Java, he formed a new Islamic Banjar Kingdom in 1526 with Bandar Masih as its capital.
-The name of Bandar Masih was later changed to its present name Banjarmasin.
+It later came to be ruled under Majapahit's Rajasa dynasty and became the start of the Javanese-style courts in South Kalimantan.
+This Hindu era in South Kalimantan remained influential period in South Kalimantan's history with Negara Dipa was succeeded by the Hindu Kingdom of Negara Daha in the 15th century.
+According to history, Prince Samudera, the rightful heir to the kingdom of Negara Daha, was forced to flee the court of because of his uncle's, Prince Tumenggung revolt against him.
+He was then accepted by the people of Bandar Masih (Bandar: port; Masih: Malay people) in 1525.
+Supported by the Sultanate of Demak in Java, he formed a new Islamic kingdom for the Banjar in 1526 with Bandar Masih as its capital.
+The conversion of the Banjar Kingdom into the Sultanate of Banjar was led by himself, who later became Sultan Surianshah of Banjar after embracing Islam following successful military assistance from the Sultanate of Demak to defeat his rival uncle.
+The conversion was a precondition given by the Demak Sultanate when Sultan Surianshah sought help in the battle against Prince Tumenggung.

-Since the 19th century, migration of the Banjarese people went as far as the east coast of Sumatra and Malaysia.
-In Malaysia and Singapore, Banjarnese people are classified as part of the Ethnic Malay.